 Design & Technology

 Design and Technology is taught in a state of the art technology suite by dedicated and enthusiastic staff.
 We hope to encourage the next generation of Engineers, Fashion Designers, Caterers, Architects and Product Designers through our own love of making.
-Students are challenged to design and manufacture products in a range of subject areas including Graphics, Product Design, Textiles, Food and Electronics.
+Students are challenged to design and manufacture products in a range of subject areas including Product Design, Textiles and Food.

 Technology Clubs take place each week.
 Please see latest after school events for details.
-Technology trips and workshops occur throughout the year including: Knit and Stitch, STEM visits, STEM workshops, visits to Coca Cola Enterprises and the V&A Museum, fashion show rehearsals, fashion show garment production sessions, and green cars.
+Technology trips and workshops occur throughout the year including: Knit and Stitch, STEM visits.

 Students use skills gained in Years 7 and 8 to showcase their understanding and knowledge by producing products to real life briefs.
 This involves using hand, electrical and CAD/CAM equipment, processes and techniques.

-In Product Design, students work on a range of mixed material projects from tape dispensers, massage rollers and compact mirrors, developing their CAD/CAM skills, using a wider range of materials and processes, developing their resilience to more complex tasks and more accurate use of equipment.
-These projects build up problem solving skills that they can then use in GCSE Product Design.
+In Product Design, students work towards producing a lamp as a final outcome, within this project they are developing their CAD/CAM skills, using a wider range of materials and processes and developing their resilience to more complex tasks and more accurate use of equipment.
+This project builds up problem solving skills that they can then use in GCSE 3D Design.

 In Textiles, students will use the creative textiles techniques they studied in Years 7 and 8 to develop a soft toy that would be suitable for a local manufacturer.